 If I Have Asthma, Should I Avoid Exercise?

 No. You shouldn't avoid physical activity because of exercise-induced asthma.
 There are steps you can take for prevention of asthma symptoms that will allow you to maintain normal physical activity.
 In fact, many athletes -- even Olympic athletes -- compete with asthma.

 Another asthma treatment that may be useful when taken before exercise is inhaled cromolyn sodium, such as Intal or Tilade,15 to 20 minutes before exercise.

 Having good control of asthma in general will also help prevent exercise-induced symptoms.
-Medications that may be part of routine asthma management include inhaled corticosteroids.
-In some cases, a long-acting beta-2 agonist, such as Serevent or Foradil, may be added to the treatment regimen.
+Medications that may be part of routine asthma management include inhaled corticosteroids such as Qvar or Pulmicort.
+An inhaled long-acting beta-2 agonist combined with a corticosteroid, such as Advair or Symbicort, may be added to the treatment regimen.

 In addition to taking medications, warming up prior to exercising and cooling down after exercise can help in asthma prevention.
 For those with allergies and asthma, exercise should be limited during high pollen days or when temperatures are extremely low and air pollution levels are high.
 Infections can cause asthma (colds, flu, sinusitis) and increase asthma symptoms, so it's best to restrict your exercise when you're sick.